 Here are the components of a Structured Product:

-There needs to be income generated by these investments to “guarantee” against losses.
-These fixed income products are commonly government bonds (including STRIPS or Zeros), corporate bonds, or CDs.
+Income generated by these investments needs to “guarantee” against losses.
+These fixed-income products are commonly government bonds (including STRIPS or Zeros), corporate bonds, or CDs.

-Options are frequently purchased by the income from the fixed income investments, or the amount above the fixed income need to guarantee no loss.
+The income purchases options from the fixed income investments or the amount above the fixed income need to guarantee no loss.
 These options expire worthless if the index is flat or goes down, but pay if the index goes up.

 Let’s look closer to see this in action.

-We take that extra say 10% and buy an option.
+We take that extra, say 10%, and buy options.
 Figure 2 shows the possible returns for this option when we buy it at the grey vertical line.